PhantHive/PhantHive/README.md

 <h1> What about me? </h1>

-- 🔭 I’m currently working on discord bots and a math project
+- 🔭 I’m currently working on discord bots and an AI project called Big Brain
 - 🌱 I’m currently learning everything about NLP! :)
 - ⚡ Fun fact: I love programming :)